-VoIP Provides Cost Savings
+VoIP Provides Cost Savings by Increasing Business Efficiency

-- Employees will spend less time dealing with paper jams and pacing the office looking for faxes to arrive with vFax (virtual fax).
+- Time Savings: Employees will spend less time dealing with paper jams and pacing the office looking for faxes to arrive with vFax (virtual fax).
 VoIP sends inbound fax communications directly to the user’s email box, with a PDF attachment that is clear, crisp, and easy to forward on as needed.

 Scaling up to match a company’s growing needs or down to reflect reduced staffing during a slow season is also easier and costs less with an IP- or cloud-based system as opposed to traditional landline equipment.